rejectedsoftware/vibelog/README.md

 A fast and simple embeddable blog for multi-site authoring

-Beware that the base package will provide a very plain blog layout.
-There is no styling or advanced layouting.
-See the [vibe.d blog](http://vibed.org/blog/posts/new-website-has-got-vibe) for a slightly styled example.
+The base package comes with a default style.
+For an example of a custom style see the [vibe.d blog](http://vibed.org/blog/posts/new-website-has-got-vibe).

 [![Build Status](https://travis-ci.org/rejectedsoftware/vibelog.svg?branch=master)](https://travis-ci.org/rejectedsoftware/vibelog)